 Advice for horse owners in Wales during the Coronavirus (Covid-19) outbreak

-- The Welsh borders People will be allowed to cross the border to care for their horses/work (if they can’t work from home) whilst in England they will need to follow English tier rules.
+The Welsh borders - People are permitted to cross the border to care for their horses/work whilst in England they will need to follow English rules.

 The BHS Helpline

 The BHS Welfare Helpline is here to offer you advice and support with any questions or concerns you may have.

 We are here for all our members and supporters and we have extended our working hours to provide a Coronavirus Helpline during these difficult times to help answer your additional queries relating to Coronavirus lockdown.

 If you are an APC please call 02476 840565 or an Approved Centre please call 02476 840509

 Please read our information and advice for horse owners and business owners during the Coronavirus (Covid-19) outbreak